gauthamkolluru/gauthamsk.me/content/Literature/dictators-of-individuals.md

 To do so, all i can think of is feeding it consciously, when to feed and when to stop.

 After all, the courage of driving and the fear of falling both are actively present in every safe rides or drives that we do.

+P.S: In the video linked above, the speaker has suggested a recommendable and easily appliable way of feeding the Fear rightly.
+I suggest to watch it till the end.